morkapronczay/felvi-scrape/README.md

 # felvi-scrape

-Scraping information from felvi.hu about universities.
+Scraping information from felvi.hu about university programs in autumn 2020.